-Ireland is a beautiful country with a fantastic places visit and wonderful attractions to see.
+Ireland is a beautiful country with fantastic places to visit and wonderful attractions to see.
 To see what the island of Ireland has to offer, visit www.discoverireland.ie.

 For a small taste of what the capital city of Dublin, CCT’s home, has to offer, see www.visitdublin.com.